Reflect on your clinical experiences and how you felt while caring for patients. Do you:

 First and foremost, surgeons are trained, not born.
 Facility with knot-tying and sewing is handy, but some of the most wise and revered surgeons in practice today were not known for their dexterity when they were medical students or junior surgery residents.
 Intelligence, professionalism, conscientiousness, creativity, courage, and perseverance on behalf of your patients are the critical factors, and they outweigh the small differences in dexterity among most medical students.
 Becoming a good surgeon is a lifelong process.
-Thoughtful reflection on the outcomes of your decisions and those of others will gradually give you the most important quality, "good surgical judgment."
-Being "nice" is as helpful as it would be for any physician; your patients, colleagues, and other health care workers will all deserve your respect and compassion.
+Thoughtful reflection on the outcomes of your decisions and those of others will gradually give you the most important quality: good surgical judgment.
+Being "nice" is as helpful as it would be for any physician; your patients, colleagues, and other health care workers all deserve your respect and compassion.

 So does that mean that any medical student can become a surgeon?

 Well, no. Not all students would be happy with a surgical career.
 You must thrive on being part of the surgical enterprise and you must absolutely look forward to opportunities to go to the operating room.
 Additionally, you must be flexible.
 A surgeon's day is seldom predictable, and surgeons must view this unpredictability as an enjoyable challenge.
 Use of both hands and reasonably good mental and physical health are also necessities.